The effect of relativistic precession on light curves of tidal disruption events: Numerical simulations

 \subsection{Models}

 We investigate models whose parameters would maximise the deviations from the standard scenario.
 Table~\ref{tab:models} shows the parameters of the 12 models explored in this work.
 All models consider a Solar-like star, i.e. $m_*=1~\rm M_{\odot}$ and $R_*=1~\rm R_{\odot}$, being disrupted by a black hole with a spin parameter $a_\text{h}=0.9$ in an encounter with $\beta=1$, and assuming that a small fraction of the bound material is accreted $f_\text{in}=0.1$.
+The choice of fixing the spin parameter to high value was motivated due to the fact that smaller values cause only small precession out of the orbital plane.
+As a result, the stream remains roughly aligned with it.
+This fact is discussed further in the Appendix~\ref{sec:app}.
 Thus, the parameters studied are black hole mass $M_\text{h}$, inclination of the orbital and black hole spin inclination $i$, accretion efficiency $\eta$, and stream mass fraction $(1-f_\text{m})$.
+It is important to remark that we ensured that the pericentre of the disrupted star was larger than the corresponding IBSO radius in every model.
 The resolution of the simulations initially considered 512 spatial elements in each dimension logarithmically and linearly spaced along the radial and polar directions, respectively.
 However, as the moving mesh of JET adapts during the simulation the typical resolution along the radial direction was about $\sim$1000 elements.
 Each model was simulated for at least 1,000 days, which had a computational cost of approximately 9,000-18,000 cpu~hours depending on the parameters of the model.
 The calculations were performed at the Barbora cluster at the IT4Innovations National supercomputer center in Ostrava, Czech Republic\footnote{\url{https://www.it4i.cz/en/infrastructure/barbora}}.